-I am currently working as a guest at the Technische Universität Kaiserslautern in the department of algebra, geometry and computer algebra.
-I recently completed my PhD under the supervision of Professor Alexander Ivanov at Imperial College London.
+I am a postdoc in the department of mathematics at the University of Primorska, Slovenia.
+Previously I was a guest at the Technische Universität Kaiserslautern, Germany.
+I completed my PhD in 2018 under the supervision of Professor Alexander Ivanov at Imperial College London.

 In April 2016, I competed in Imperial College’s three minute thesis competition.
 Check out my submission below for a brief introduction to Group Theory and Monstrous Moonshine.

 In January 2020, I gave a talk entitled “An algorithm to construct dihedral axial algebras” at the workshop “Computational and algorithmic methods” as part of the programme “Groups, representations and applications: a new perspective” at the Isaac Newton Institute, Cambridge.

 Here is some other stuff that I have been doing for the past couple of years: